cjtejada/QtDigitalInstrumentCluster/README.md

 # QtDigitalInstrumentCluster
-If using to get live data from your car's OBD port (OBD to USB), go to serialOBD.cpp and follow the instructions.
-This project is not done.
+This is digital instrument cluster project that when paired with an OBD to USB cable it can display live data from the vehicle's computer ECU.
+It can also display information that regular instrument clusters cannot show, such as engine trouble codes, throtle position and much more.

+This project is developed to run in a Linux environment, however you can also run it in Windows by going to serialobd.cpp and giving m_serial.waitForBytesWritten() and m_serial.waitForReadyRead() and argument of 10 milliseconds.